Little Witchingham

 Little Witchingham is a village and civil parish in the English county of Norfolk.

 It covers an area of 3.01 km2 and had a population of 36 in 14 households at the 2001 census.

 For the purposes of local government, it falls within the district of Broadland.

-St Faith's Church (right) is now redundant.
+St Faith's Church (right) has a Saxo-Norman north wall, but the rest of the building dates to the medieval period.
+It was built circa 1300.
+The church was ruinous for many years, but was saved when the art historian Eve Baker discovered it contained very beautiful C14th wall paintings.
+They depict, amongst other subjects, St George and the dragon and ‘The Three Living and the Three Dead’ surrounded by some gorgeous twirling vine leaf decorations.
+The church is redundant and now cared for by the Churches Conservation Trust, but is open to the public.